robwec/book-printing-bookbinding-pdf-page-order/README.md

 # pdf-book-printer
+Wow!
+Some scripts to turn PDFs into printable, bindable books by printing 2, 4, or any number of PDF pages to a single 8.5 x 11" sheet.

 Make books by editing PDFs for printing at 2-per-page or 4-per-page in correct order.

 This script is designed to convert PDFs for 2-per-page (left to right, then flip short edge) and 4-per-page (four stacks of consecutive pages which can then all be stacked) printing.